-Figure 8.21.3-1: Example of event based inter-PLMN coordination

 1. Usually, Operator A and Operator B set priority of NTN to be low in both TN and NTN, in order to prevent undesired network reselection of customers.

 2. If an event such as disaster or traffic offload occurs over a region, i.e. PLACE1, Operator A sets priority of NTN higher within TN and NTN for PLACE1.
 Also, Operator A will request Operator B to change the priorities for PLACE1.